2000-2001 Yamaha XR1800 Specs and Review [Video]

 The closed deck design of the XR was much less practical than open layouts.

-The covered bow not only wasted deck space but also made the boat hard to board from the bow.
+The covered bow not only wasted deck space but also made it difficult to reboard from the bow.

 Noise